This post has been updated for clarity and photo quality.

 Once your pattern is printed, lay out your pages so that the numbered dots near the edges of the pages match up with the corresponding numbered dots (1A with 1A, 2B with 2B, etc).
 It should look like actual sewing pattern pieces when you do that.

-Cut your fabric according to the instructions on the pattern pieces, and you should have something like this:
+Cut your fabric according to the instructions on the pattern pieces.

 Take your hanging loop piece, and press it down 1/2″ lengthwise along both edges.